 - More frequent cleaning and disinfection by professional cleaning staff

-- Indoor spaces have been reconfigured and plexiglass barriers installed in some service areas to facilitate physical distancing
+- Some indoor spaces have been reconfigured and plexiglass barriers installed in some service areas to facilitate physical distancing

-- Signage and floor decals provide reminders for people to maintain physical distance of 1.5m where possible
+- Signage provides reminders for people to maintain physical distance of 1.5m where possible

 - Increasing ventilation by mechanical or natural means where necessary